SniperOO7/VIP-Premium-FULL-VERSION/README.md

 ![ddisp](https://i.imgur.com/THOiZem.png)

-## Buy full version
+## Buy full/paid version
 * **If you interested in full version, you can contact me on steam: https://steamcommunity.com/id/Sniper-oo7/**

-## Reviews from clients, who bought full version
+## Reviews from clients, who bought full/paid version
 * **Click here if you want to read reviews from customers: https://vip-premium.eu/**